Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Method

-For the Haar basis, the posterior mean ${\rm E}(\vect{f}|\by)$ can be evaluated analytically through recursive message passing without any Monte Carlo sampling for Bayesian wavelet regression models that adopt the spike-and-slab setup along with optional pruning of the wavelet tree, which contains the models without optional pruning as special cases with zero pruning probabilities.
-We describe the strategy next and will use it to compute ${\rm E}(\vect{f}|\by)$ in our numerical examples.
+For the Haar basis, the posterior mean ${\rm E}(\vect{f}|\by)$ for the above wavelet models can be evaluated analytically through recursive message passing without any Monte Carlo sampling for Bayesian wavelet regression models that adopt the spike-and-slab setup along with optional pruning of the wavelet tree, which contains the models without optional pruning as special cases with zero pruning probabilities.
+For completeness, we describe this strategy in the Supplementary Materials and will use it to compute ${\rm E}(\vect{f}|\by)$ in our numerical examples.